 5. Reimbursement for Providers.

 LEVL breath acetone tests are reimbursed when used in the clinic.
 Cash pay practices also have the option to use superbilling.
 This scheme prevents cost from being a barrier to the use of the most accurate, precise, and rapid test of fat metabolism.

-It is clear that monitoring breath acetone levels is the best way to predict fat loss from a scientific standpoint, but these measurements are also uniquely beneficial for clinical practice.
+It is clear that monitoring breath acetone levels is the best way to predict fat loss from a scientific standpoint, but these measurements are also uniquely beneficial for clinical practice and telehealth weight loss programs.
 They improve the likelihood of helping patients achieve and maintain fat loss goals while increasing convenience and reducing burdens for both patients and providers.